Zorawar Kalra

 Zorawar Kalra (born 26 May 1977) is an Indian restaurateur.
 He is the son of Jiggs Kalra, the ‘Czar of Indian Cuisine’.
 He is the founder and managing director of Massive Restaurants Pvt Ltd, which owns brands such as Masala Library, Pa Pa Ya, Farzi Café, Made in Punjab and unique Asian eatery called Hotel ShangHigh.
-He hosted the season five of MasterChef India, replacing Sanjeev Kapoor.
+He hosted season five of MasterChef India, replacing Sanjeev Kapoor.

 Career

 With a family backdrop immersed in restaurants, food was always at the centre of family life while Zorawar Kalra was growing up in New Delhi.
 Taking the lead from his father, his first entrepreneurial venture, ZK Restaurant Concepts, was launched in 2006, followed by a number of successful casual and fine dining restaurants.
 Six years later, born out of a belief that every effort should be made to elevate the position of Indian cuisine across the globe, he founded Massive Restaurants.

 Kalra now has 26 restaurants across nine brands in eight countries.